nasa/oceandata-notebooks/docs/notebooks/pace_pax.md

 The PACE Postlaunch Airborne eXperiment ([PACE-PAX](https://pace.oceansciences.org/pace-pax.htm)) was a field campaign conducted in September 2024 in California and adjacent coastal areas.
 PACE-PAX brought together airborne and ship-based in situ observations to collect complementary atmospheric and oceanic measurements for the validation of observations from NASA's PACE mission.

 All [PACE-PAX datasets](https://www.earthdata.nasa.gov/data/projects/pace-pax) are publicly available through the NASA Earthdata Cloud.
 This tutorial demonstrates how to access multiple PACE-PAX datasets, combine observations from different platforms, and create integrated visualizations to explore coupled atmosphere–ocean processes.

+This notebook generates the multi-panel figure corresponding to Figure 9 in [Knobelspiesse et al. (in review).](https://doi.org/10.5194/essd-2026-541)

 ## Learning Objectives